-- 4.24 The Committee received a briefing on the issue of fire safety in residential homes, sheltered accommodation and hostel accommodation It noted that the Council's Commissioning commissioned by the Council.
-Service has worked closely with the LFB to reduce the risk of deaths from fire for vulnerable residents.
-There have been a number of deaths due to fire in recent years, particularly where residents smoke.
-A summary document and person centred risk assessment checklist from the LFB were forwarded to all care providers during last summer highlighting the importance of identifying risks with regard to service users who may smoke, be bed bound and use equipment such as air mattresses or emollients to protect skin, all of which increase the risk of a fire spreading.
+- o The importance of closed doors; and - Any special arrangements for serious and imminent danger to persons from fire. - 4.28 Enforcement action can be taken by the local fire authority if required.
+In addition, the Care Quality Commission (CQC) monitor compliance with the care home regulations and fire safety is a key feature of their regular inspections. - 4.29 The Committee noted that the LFB has a specific project group of five Inspecting Officers who had recently undertaken a sample of care homes across London and were applying a more robust approach to inspection.
+This included scrutinising the compartmentation within buildings and how well this supported a stay put strategy and progressive horizontal evacuation.
+From 177 premises sampled, 50% had resulted in a level of enforcement action. - 4.30 The Committee received a briefing on fire safety in residential care homes, sheltered accommodation and hostel accommodation that is commissioned by the Council.
+The Commissioning Service has worked closely with the LFB to reduce the risk of deaths from fire for vulnerable residents.
+There have been a number of these in recent years, particularly where residents smoke.
+A summary document and person centred risk assessment checklist from the LFB was forwarded to all care providers highlighting the importance of identifying risks with regard to service users who smoke, are bed bound or use equipment such as air mattresses or emollients to protect skin, all of which increase the risk of a fire spreading.
 In response, providers have identified staff training needs and been working to ensure that all the most recent information is incorporated in fire safety policies.
-Some providers have been working directly with the LFB to carry out audits of practice, to ensure full compliance. - 4.25 Following the fire, assurances were sought from care and support providers that fire safety was reflected in their policies and practice and was of importance to them in their service delivery.
-Procedures were highlighted, with a particular focus on arrangements relating to fire spread and evacuation in a tower block and or a building with cladding.
-Wider issues about fire awareness and safety were also raised.
-This was in recognition of the fact that, locally, those most at risk of injury or death from fire are older people who continue to smoke in their own properties as they become more vulnerable. - 4.26 In addition to sheltered housing provided by HfH, the Council commissions a range of providers to deliver supported housing and floating support in people's own homes.
-Following the Grenfell fire, a survey was carried out with all housing related support providers.
-Providers work across age ranges and care groups, often with vulnerable residents.
+Some providers have been working directly with the LFB to carry out audits of practice to ensure full compliance. - 4.31 Following the Grenfell fire, the Provider Forum, which is well attended by all providers operating in and on behalf of the borough, discussed fire issues a number of times.
+Assurances were sought from care and support providers that fire safety was reflected in their policies and practice and was important to them in their service delivery.
+Wider issues about fire awareness and safety were also raised. - 4.32 In addition to sheltered housing provided by HfH, the Council commissions a range of providers to deliver supported housing and floating support in people's own homes.
+A survey was carried out with all housing related support providers.
 All providers responded and the results of the survey were risk rated, using a RAG system.
 There were no providers who accommodated their service users in tower blocks or used cladding.
-Commissioning officers now raise fire safety with all providers at regular contract monitoring meetings, covering not just the fabric of the building and evacuation procedures but also wider issues of fire safety awareness amongst those staff directly providing support.
+Commissioning officers now raise fire safety with all providers at regular contract monitoring meetings, covering not just the fabric of the building and evacuation procedures but also wider issues of fire safety awareness amongst staff providing support. - 4.33 The Commissioning Service has also contacted all residential care home providers in Haringey and those out of borough supporting Haringey residents to raise awareness about fire safety.
+No care home provider operates from a block or building where cladding does not reach current standards.
+All providers have fire safety policies and certificates in place and regularly carry out fire evacuation drills with the input of the LFB.
+For those Haringey residents receiving care in their own homes, issues relate to the awareness of fire safety amongst front line care staff and their ability to raise concerns in a timely fashion where risks have been identified.